-It's starting to be that time of year where the plants feel like they are jumping out of the ground...in Virginia my world is LUSH...with plants and happiness.
-I'm in my best right before spring turns to summer...It's like the whole world bustles with the energy of getting out on the trail, rushing around with summer schedules, harvesting and harvesting all the good spring herbs, kids out of school, things to do, things to do...I've been feeling it too.
+It's starting to be that time of year where the plants feel like they are jumping out of the ground...in Virginia my world is LUSH with plants and happiness.
+I feel at my best right before spring turns to summer...it's like the whole world bustles with the energy of getting out on the trail, rushing around planning summer schedules, harvesting the abundance of all of the good spring herbs, kids getting out of school, things to do, things to do...I've been feeling it too.

-A lil history about Tulsi came to our world through the Indian healing tradition of Ayurveda, and in herbalism it is considered one of the all powerful Wizard of Oz like Adaptogens.
+History: A lil history about Tulsi came to our world through the Indian healing tradition of Ayurveda, and in herbalism it is considered one of the all powerful Wizard of Oz Adaptogens.
 I know “Adaptogens” is a “thing” right now in the health community and I'm really pumped that it is.

 David Winston, one of my favorite herbalists and medicine men, writes in his book on Adaptogens:

-Tulsi is more than just a super-powered stress reliever, it has antibacterial, antidepressant, antioxidant and antiviral properties, as well as serves as an effective carminative (relieves gas), diuretic, expectorant and effective immunomodulator.
+Goodbye Stress & More Tulsi Love: Tulsi is more than just a super-powered stress reliever, it has antibacterial, antidepressant, antioxidant and antiviral properties, as well as serves as an effective carminative (relieves gas), diuretic, expectorant and effective immunomodulator.

-As Nourishing Infusion for Max Health benefits:
+A Simple Nourishing Infusion for Maximum Health Benefits:

 3 tablespoons of dried Tulsi Basil